open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 Headstage tests
 #################

 If you have a headstage test module, you can run a suite of tests to ensure the headstage is functioning properly.
-When the Neuropix plugin is dropped into the signal chain and at least one headstage test module is connected to the PXI system, the GUI will automatically run all headstage tests and output the results in a popup window:
+When the Neuropix plugin is dropped into the signal chain and at least one headstage test module is connected to the OneBox, the GUI will automatically run all headstage tests and output the results in a popup window:

 .. image:: ../../_static/images/plugins/neuropix-pxi/HST.png
   :alt: Headstage test board popup window